grelleum/SteelConnection/docs/tutorial.rst

 Finding the realm and org name
 ------------------------------

-When you manage an organization in the SteelConnect Manager via a web browser, the URL will look something like this:
+When you manage an organization in the SteelConnect CX Manager via a web browser, the URL will look something like this:

 https://<REALM_FQDN>/admin/<ORG_SHORT_NAME>